csmangum/portfolio/Airbnb Price Prediction/README.md

 ***Top 10 Correlations with daily price***
 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/top_10_correlations.png" width="900">ing

-### Findings
-* Most hosts respond within an hour
-* Most hosts are neither verified or superhosts
-* Bed type, requires license, and host has a profile pic are not a useful field
-* There are a handful of features that are correlated with price
-* A few features are highly correlated with each other
-* The target variable is skewed and will need to be log transformed

 ***

 ## 3. Feature Engineer
 ### Actions
-* From the security deposit field, I create a boolian feature if there is/ or is not a security deposit required
+* From the security deposit field, I create a boolean feature if there is/ or is not a security deposit required
-* With property type, 'Apartment', 'House', 'Condominium','Townhouse', 'Loft', and 'Guesthouse' are the most frequent.
+* With property type, 'Apartment', 'House', 'Condominium', 'Townhouse', 'Loft', and 'Guesthouse' are the most frequent.
 I converted all other to a misc category named 'Other'
-* From the ammenities column I used simple text mining to identify boolean columns of specific ammenities
+* From the amenities column I used simple text mining to identify boolean columns of specific amenities
 * Created dummy variables for categorical features
 * Imputed missing values with median values
 * Log transformed target variable
-* Created a clustering feature based on a few variables using kmeans clustering
+* Created a clustering feature based on a few variables using k-means clustering

 ***Distribution of daily pricing after transformation***
 <img src="https://github.com/csmangum/portfolio/blob/master/Airbnb%20Price%20Prediction/img/transformed_price.png" width="500">